stevenocchipinti/2017-NewZealand-Blog/_posts/2016-07-16-day-04-cultural-show.markdown

 test and left me to complete it.

 Unfortunately I failed the written test!
-While they said the rules are basically the same as Australia, there were a few that were quite different!
+While they said the rules are basically the same as Australia, but there were a few that were quite different!
 Reading the Road Code book (instead of just winging it like me) is recommended!
 I took some notes on where I went wrong and booked a retest tomorrow at 8:30am.
 After this somewhat disappointing event, I stopped at a cafe for brunch and had a really nice muesli, fruit and yogurt.